fhb-codelabs/fhb-codelabs.github.io/site/codelabs/virt-pt-terraform-intro.md

 ## Get your AWS Configuration
-* In the AWS Acedemy
+* In the AWS Academy
   * Click on AWS Details
   * Show AWS CLI Credentials and copy them